T-Python-Sep-24/UNIT-PROJECT-3/README.md

 - Viewing art pieces and all needed information about them.
 - Viewing artists, their informationand and what pieces they have.
 - Comments on art pieces.
+- Add art pieces to favorite for authenticated users